googleapis/google-api-python-client/samples/compute/README.md

 All instances must boot from a [root persistent disk](https://cloud.google.com/compute/docs/disks/create-root-persistent-disks).
 The root persistent disk contains all of the necessary files required for starting an instance.
 When you create a root persistent disk you must select a public image or a custom image to apply to the disk.
-In the example above, you created a new root persistent disk based on Debian 8 at the same time as the instance.
+In the example above, a new root persistent disk is created based on Debian 8 at the same time as the instance.
 However, it is also possible to create a disk beforehand and attach it to the instance.